-Organisations worldwide have become more diverse, team-focused, and less hierarchical.
+Globally organisations have become more diverse, team-focused, and less hierarchical.
 Organisational employment structures are shifting, too.
-Companies are hiring and retaining employees in a hybrid method, with higher numbers each year subscribing to the gig economy.
-The ‘gig economy’ which has many names (i.e. consultant, contingent, contract, independent, part-time, on-call, temporary, or even colloquially, “the side hustle”), has quickly become the market standard.
+Companies are hiring and retaining employees in a hybrid method, with increasing numbers subscribing to the gig economy every year.
+The ‘gig economy’ has many names (including consultant, contingent, contract, independent, part-time, on-call, temporary, or even colloquially, “the side hustle”), and has rapidly become the market standard.

 Looking for part-time expertise to support a project?
 We can help you by finding the right independent consultants and industry experts to work with from diverse digital specialisms.

 SIOP’s Annual Top 10 Workplace Trends, based on members’ surveys, clearly points to this shift.
 In one year (2018 to 2019), interest in the gig economy went from being the 10th to the 4th most prominent trend on the list.
 However, we know that gig-work is more than just a trend.